nuwa-protocol/nuwa-x402/packages/x402/README.md

 - `decodePaymentResponseHeader(responseOrHeaders)` – parse the header programmatically.

 See Also
 - End-to-end usage in examples/nextjs (OpenRouter proxy and paid MCP server).
+You can exercise a hosted build at https://xnuwa.app.